 Despite being one of the oldest forms of energy, it is also one that can help to underpin our efforts as we move away from fossil fuels and reduce carbon emissions1.

 Along with this, the first internal combustion engine was patented in the US.
 Patented in 1886 by Karl Benz, the engine ran on a blend of ethanol and turpentine.
-Thus proving that bioenergy could in fact drive engines.
-And in turn, indicated a potential role for biofuel to power the industrial revolution.
+Thus proving that bioenergy could, in fact, drive engines.
+And in turn, it indicated a potential role for biofuel to power the industrial revolution.

 Prior to this, whale oil was the oil of choice4.
 However, this new ethanol-based blend derived from grains became popular as the raw ingredients could be harvested more easily.
 As such, farmers began using their own stills to create biofuel from crop waste.